Cover page of the May 2005, 32-page insert

 loaded on a trailer in Thornton Heights in South Portland just

-office as the tracks and overhead wire was removed.
+office when the tracks and overhead wire were removed.
 Later, the

 body of 615 would be acquired and relocated to the campus